 Galati’s 1995 study represented the first comprehensive attempt to perform a phylogenetic analysis of the American Phlebotominae, comprising a cladistic analysis of 88 adult morphology characters, using the Psychodidae subfamily Bruchomyiinae as the principle outgroup.
 The classification has since been updated by Galati in 2003 and represents our current best understanding of the evolutionary relationships within this important group.

 There are some nomenclatural issues with the Galati (1995, 2003) classification as it stands at the present moment (see Shimabukuro et al 2017).
 Within the classification a number of family group and genus group names are attributed to Artemiev from his 1991 work (Artemiev 1991).
-In this work Artemiev does not accompany any of his new names with a description that states in words characters that are purported to differentiate the taxa, thus all his new names fall fowl of ICZN Article 13a(i) and should be considered unavailable nomina nuda.
+In this work Artemiev does not accompany any of his new names with a description, that states in words characters that can be used to differentiate the taxa, thus all his new names fall fowl of ICZN Article 13a(i) and should be considered unavailable nomina nuda.
 Likewise there are a large number of family group and genus group names in the classification attributed to Galati from her 1995 work.
-Yet it is it is unclear whether or not Galati makes similar nomenclatural errors in her 1995 work (Galati 1995), where she also fails to accompany any of her new names with a description that can be used to distinguish them.
-She does however map the new taxa onto a cladogram, but it is not clear if this is sufficient under the code to render the new names from her 1995 work available.
-Galati’s 2003 work (Galati 2003) contains extensive identification keys for all groups and these unavailable names should take authorship and date from this later act of establishment under ICZN articles 50 and 21.
+In this 1995 work, though Galati maps her new taxa onto a cladogram, none of her new names are accompanied with a description in words of charatacters that can be used to distinguish them, so they too fail to conform to ICZN Article 13a(i) and should be considered unavailable nomina nuda.
+Galati’s 2003 work (Galati 2003) contains extensive identification keys for all the taxonomic concepts used, and all the unavailalbe names should take authorship and date from this later act of establishment under ICZN articles 50 and 21.

 For a comparison of how the Galati 2003 and Young & Duncan 1994 classifications relate to each other go to the classifications comparison tab in the main menu.